 Your core customers — like voters — don’t have time to seek out your message.
 You must put it in front of them.
 Over.
 And over.
 And over.
 That’s why we’re all so tired of campaigning by the time the election rolls around.

-And also like voters, your target market will quickly sniff out lies, propaganda and inauthentic messaging.
-When you’re telling them who you are and what your stand for, stay true to the values your brand represents.
+Similarly, your target market will quickly detect lies, propaganda, and inauthentic messaging.
+When you’re telling them who you are and what you stand for, stay true to the values your brand represents.

 Ask yourself: how does my brand illustrate my values?